murffious/FullStackMastery-Resources/README.md

 React Native Tutorial ready for making tru digital app

+INTERVIEW
+https://projecteuler.net/about Site with about 608 mathemtacil/compjuter programming challenges
+There are tons of books out there - I have found these to be recommended and range from beginner to advanced JavaSciptr the good parts david hermans effecgive Javascirpst nick zackas maintainable Javasciprt michale fogus functional programming

 Most of all having fun while coidng is key.
 Any career guru would tell you taht and hapness specialist.
 If you hate code obviosly move on if not thoguht try thinking of 10 things you wish you could make or wished existed in tech and it can exicte you.
 Laser like.
 Or something similar